Budibase/website/content/blog/web-development-tools/index.md

 +++
+author = "Joe Johnston"
+categories = ["Build"]
-date = "2020-02-12"
+date = 2020-02-12T00:00:00Z
-title = "40 web development tools you must know about in 2021" categories = ["Build"] tags = ["Web development tools, backend, frontend, web app, deployment, hosting, ideation, wireframing, database architecture"] description = "Web development is hard.
+description = "Web development is hard.
 Thankfully, there are tools at our disposal to help make life easier.
-Within this post, you will find 40 web development tools to help improve your workflow." author = "Joe Johnston" images = ["/web-development-tools/budibase.png"] draft ="false"
+Within this post, you will find 40 web development tools to help improve your workflow." images = ["/web-development-tools/budibase.png"] tags = ["Web development tools, backend, frontend, web app, deployment, hosting, ideation, wireframing, database architecture"] title = "40 web development tools you must know about in 2021"

 +++
 What does a doctor, builder, and developer have in common?

 They are all highly skilled individuals who use tools to improve their workflow and do their jobs.

 By now, developers recognize that web development tools play an integral role in the development process.
 It's impossible to build a web application without them!
 (I'm happy to be proven wrong here.)

 In this post, we've rounded up some of the most helpful tools for developing a successful web application.

-Check them out below:
+Check out the web development tools below:

 ## 40 web development tools